Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-cookies.md

 To set a cookie in `Vanilla JavaScript`, we use the `document.cookie` property.

-First we must understand cookies are set as a key–value pair.
+First, we must understand cookies are set as a key-value pair.

 ```
 key = value
 ```

-So, to set an HTTP cookie you use the following:
+So, to set an HTTP cookie, you use the following:

 ```js
 document.cookie = 'username=Chris';